jahaltom/COVID-19-Quantification/README.md

 ## Prepareing the reference data.
-* Prepare data: At the moment will create a fasta file of the human and SARs transcriptome, and includes Human genome as decoy for salmon.
-Will use Human genome to make decoys.txt file for salmon.--Can add yur own EB genes.
-Can also add viral decoys and spike-ins as decoys.
+* Prepare data: This will create a fasta file of the Human and SARs transcriptome, and includes Human genome as decoy for salmon.
+Will use Human genome to make decoys.txt file for salmon.(For this analysis it also included our Human EB gene trancritpome as well as viral decoys and spike-ins).

 ## Parameters